murdens/AndroidApps2/BookEnds/README.md

 This app displays a list of books based on user input, using the Google Books API.

 Sketched out a wireframe and researched colour themes & free use images for the project including app icon, animated splash screen activity, search activity.
 App displays books in listview, book image bitmap displayed using Glide.
+App has launcher icon.

 ![](https://github.com/murdens/AndroidApps2/blob/master/BookEnds/previews/20200427_184816.gif)